The micro:bit Python Editor v3 can be translated into a number of languages.

 We'd also encourage you to sign up as a translator/proofreader on the microbit.org website, so we can keep in contact and let you know about the latest translation activities.

-When you have signed up to Crowdin and logged in, you will find the Python Editor translations under apps/python-editor.
+When you have signed up to Crowdin and logged in, you will find the Python Editor v3 content under new/apps/python-editor-v3 and cms/main/apps.

-Selecting the en.json file in your language will bring up the list of English source strings for you to translate.
-Once the strings are proofread and verified they can be added to the editor.
+Selecting the file in your language will bring up the list of English source strings for you to translate using the Crowdin editor.
+Once the strings are translated, they will go through a separate proofreading process.